divine-ray/Servilia/WIP or Projects/TO-DO/Phenomenon.md

 - In the [[Lunar Mangroves]], plants and mushroom fungi grow in patterns resembling teeth and geometric shapes.
 - During winter, the snow becomes dark and charred, but no fire is to be seen.
 - A thick fog stirs up from nearby bodies of water, hiding watchful eyes.
+- Those who watch the watchers will be blinded.